 The International Center for Journalists is committed to protecting the privacy of individuals we serve.
 We request and manage personal information only so individuals can apply to our programs or receive our newsletters.
+You are not required to share any information with us, but without it we may be unable to include you as a participant in our exciting programs or provide you with our free services and information.
 We never sell personal information, and we share it only for the purpose of running our programs, as outlined below.

 - If you subscribe to any of our mailing lists on ICFJ or IJNet websites, we ask only for your email address.
 You can unsubscribe at any time.
 To do so, there are simple instructions at the bottom of each email or you may contact us via the websites.